jd-alexander/Google-Directions-Android/README.md

 Google Directions Android(the library folder) is presented as an [Android library project](http://developer.android.com/guide/developing/projects/projects-eclipse.html).
 You can include this project by [referencing it as a library project](http://developer.android.com/guide/developing/projects/projects-eclipse.html#ReferencingLibraryProject) in Eclipse or ant.

+For the library project a reference has to be done to the Google Play Services Lib project that contains the Google Maps Android API v2 dependencies.

 To calculate the route and display it on the map you will need to run an async task that is present in the library.

+N.B  Ensure that the google play servicers jar is attached to the Google Play Services lib project.

 *You can execute the task with these parameters.